-The on-site recreational facilities have been approved and are shown on the DET, but the trails around the SWM facilities need improvement.
-The applicant should amenitize the trails around the two SWM facilities with either landscape plantings, trees (to the greatest extent feasible), hard surface, workout station, artwork, or interpretation sign, etc. to qualify as a recreational facility.
+The on-site recreational facilities have been proposed and are shown on the DET, but the trails around the stormwater management facilities need improvement.
+The applicant should amenitize the trails with landscape plantings, trees (to the greatest extent feasible), hard surface, workout station, artwork, interpretation sign, etc. to qualify as a recreational facility.
 Conditions are included herein.